 To make your app idea tangible, you need to define it in technical terms.
 That is, you have to put the app concept into certain categories based on three main factors:

 Decide whether you want to cater to the iOS or Android audience.
-If you want to hit several platforms, set your priorities and choose the market you want to join first.
+If you want to hit both platforms, set your priorities and choose the market you want to join first.

 If you’ve chosen a single platform in the previous question, you should most likely go native.
 If you consider catering to both markets, look into cross-platform and hybrid opportunities.

 Think about the way you want your app to bring profit.
 You can make your users pay to install the app, gain money from advertising or from in-app purchases.
 Until recently, the third option was common for Android apps only, but in-app micro transactions have proved to be effective, and now they drive many popular iOS apps too.

 Whether you make these decisions on your own or with the help of mobile consultants, once you have your answers, move on with confidence.

 At the second step of mobile app development process, check out your future competitors by looking into the apps based on concepts resembling yours.
 No implementation can be exactly what you were thinking about, but most likely, very similar apps already exist.
 Don’t let that discourage you; instead, take advantage of it.